Otelo Saraiva de Carvalho: Carnation Revolution and PREC

-Otelo joined the underground Movement of Armed Forces (Movimento das Forças Armadas - MFA), which carried out a coup d'état in Lisbon on 25 April 1974, in which he played a directing role.
+Otelo joined the underground Movement of Armed Forces, which carried out a coup d'état in Lisbon on 25 April 1974, in which he played a directing role.

 In July 1974, Otelo was made a brigadier and placed in command of the special military Command for the Continent COPCON, which was set up to secure order in the country and to promote the revolutionary process.
 In 1975, infighting in the MFA intensified with Otelo representing the left-wing of the movement.
 After the Carnation Revolution, the tension In between communist and noncommunist forces started to increase as MFA was deeply turning left as a consequence of communist party and the extreme left forces were becoming more intervening.

-On his attempt to revert President Antonio Spinola tried to actively intervene appealing to «silent majority» against the political radicalization that was being lived to.
+On his attempt to revert President António de Spínola tried to actively intervene appealing to «silent majority» against the political radicalization that was being lived to.
 On 28 September, He tried to convene a large popular demonstration in Lisbon that aimed to thwart the movement and show to the loss of influence of moderate forces.
 After the failure of his movement, Spinola resigned, and Costa Gomes was nominee for the role.

 However, MFA soldiers and left-wing parties, led by the PCP, blocked access to Lisbon the previous morning, with barricades at various points.
 The atmosphere was close to civil war and at the end of the day Otelo, then commander of COPCON, announced: "The Armed Forces Movement is in complete control of the situation."

 A right-wing putsch attempt, led by António de Spínola, was thwarted by the timely intervention of COPCON in March 1975.
 Otelo became part of the Council of the Revolution which was created on 14 March 1975.
 In May 1975 he was temporarily promoted to General and, together with Francisco da Costa Gomes and Vasco Gonçalves, formed the Directório (Directorate).